adalvar/Hydra_Opsin_TEs/README.md

 *Citation will be added upon publication.*

+---

 # Platforms Used

-- UCSC Hummingbird Computing Cluster (command line)
+- UCSC Hummingbird Computing Cluster (Linux command line)
 - RStudio

+---

 # Packages and Dependencies